Group-Sparse Matrix Factorization for Transfer Learning of Word Embeddings: Experiments

-We leverage our transfer learning approach on the GloVe objective and evaluate its performance at identifying domain-specific words on individual domain-specific Wikipedia articles.
-Details are provided in Appendix~\ref{app:wiki}.
-We compare our approach with a state-of-the-art fine-tuning heuristic Mittens~\citep{dingwall2018mittens}, as well as random word selection.
-Table~\ref{tb:F1_domain} shows the $F_1$-score of the selected domain words (weighted by article length) across articles in each domain.
-While we observe that other approaches also identify domain-specific words, our approach does so more effectively, most likely since our group-sparsity assumption is at least partly supported by these datasets.
-Table~\ref{tb:sample_top10rank_article} shows the top 10 words ranked by our approach and by Mittens for one article in each domain; our approach is more effective at identifying domain-specific words (in bold).
+Table~\ref{tb:F1_domain_bench} shows the average $F_1$ score of identifying domain-specific words (normalized by article length) across articles in each domain.
+While we observe that other approaches also identify domain-specific words, our approach does so more effectively, likely since our group-sparsity assumption is partly supported by these datasets (recall Figure~\ref{fig:sparsity_ill} from the introduction).
+Also, our transfer learning estimator and its GloVe analog perform comparably, demonstrating that our technical insights carry over naturally to off-the-shelf word embedding approaches.
+Next, Table~\ref{tb:sample_top10rank_article} shows the top 10 words ranked by our approach and by Mittens for one article in each domain---indeed, we observe that our approach is much more effective at identifying domain-specific words (shown in bold).
+Finally, in Appendix~\ref{app:exp_ex_wiki}, we provide an additional experiment showing that the benefits of our algorithm are consistent across different thresholds that determine the criteria for a domain-specific word, illustrating that our results are robust to parameter selection.